Correct-Syntax/correct-syntax.github.io/content/posts/free-resources-for-digital-design.md

 Thanks for reading.
 I hope you enjoyed this list of design resources and tools.

-*This aims to be a growing list of the best free resources for design, so check back for updates.*
+*This aims to be a growing list of the best free resources for design, so check back for updates.
+Last updated 11/21/2023*

 Do you have any free design tools or resources you use that I didn't mention?
 Feel free to comment below.